-They have supermarkets that cover two floors, bars, restaurants, a casino, a sun terrace, business lounge and even Burger King and Starbuck’s!
-So, we’re not talking any old ferry here.
+They have supermarkets that cover two floors, bars, restaurants, a casino, a sun terrace, a business lounge, and even Burger King and Starbuck’s!
+So, we’re not talking about any old ferry here.

 In this post, I’m going to cover in detail everything you need to know about the Tallink Silja Helsinki to Tallinn ferry and things to prepare before you go.

 Update: for the latest updates on restrictions and safety, see here.